 Sitting in the No. 1 spot of our best USB turntables list is the Audio-Technica AT-LP120XUSB, thanks to its superb sound, solid range of features, and user-friendly setup.
 Audio-Technica also implemented a few upgrades, which include a new phone preamp, tonearm, and low-torque motor.
 It also does a decent job of digitizing your favorite records, depending on the genre.
 The company’s AT-LP60USB turntable is another solid option that offers similar performance and currently stands as the best cheap turntable.

-The Sony PS-HX500 is a strong runner-up with ultramodern features, hi-res vinyl digitization, and sound that is second to none.
+The Sony PS-HX500 is a strong runner-up on our best USB turntables list with ultramodern features, hi-res vinyl digitization, and sound that is second to none.
 It allows you to connect both digital and analog outputs simultaneously, that way you can record tracks on a computer and listen to them through your sound system at the same time.
 If you’re looking for a cheaper version of this, the Sony PS-LX310BT is just as dynamic and feature-heavy.

 Then there is the Denon DP-450USB, a chic turntable designed for at-home listening that delivers adequate sound and has an auto sensor that automatically stops the player when reaching the end of a record.
 We consider it the best semi-automatic USB turntable out there for the price.